yaraarafa/product-service/README.md

             java -jar target/product-service-0.0.1-SNAPSHOT.jar

  ## Docker Run
-    To run using Dockers build a local image using the below command: docker build -t mytoys/product-service .
+   - To run using Dockers build a local image using the below command:
+        "docker build -t mytoys/product-service ."

-    Then run using the below command:
+   - Then run using the below command:
-    docker run -p 8080:8080 mytoys/product-service
+        "docker run -p 8080:8080 mytoys/product-service"

-    Note: Change the file path in the application.properties as described in the comments so that the CSV file can be loaded (csv.file.load.path=tmp/) and change the desired file path in the Dockerfile.
+   - Note: Change the file path in the application.properties as described in the comments so that the CSV file can be loaded (csv.file.load.path=tmp/) and change the desired file path in the Dockerfile.

 ## Available Endpoints
     - /product : returns a List of all the products listed in the loaded CSV file in JSON format